CMC foliations of open spacetimes asymptotic to open Robertson-Walker spacetimes: Appendix: Lipschitz continuous solutions are regular

 Evidently, the solutions of the Dirichlet problem are uniquely determined and since

 and

 we deduce that a solution of \re{9.12} has to coincide with $u$.
 It is well known, due to the Calderon-Zygmund inequalities and the De Giorgi-Nash theorem, that \re{9.12} has a solution

 for any $1<p<\un$.
 Indeed, since the operator $\tilde A$ is uniformly elliptic and monotone, the unique solution $w\in H^{1,2}_0(B_R)$ is then also of class $H^{2,2}(B_R)$, because of the $L^2$-estimates, and, since $w=u$, $w$ is Lipschitz.
-Furthermore, $Dw$ is H\"older continuous with exponent $\bet$ for some $0<\bet<1$ with uniform H\"oldernorm in
+Furthermore, $Dw$ is H\"older continuous with exponent $\bet$ for some $0<\bet<1$ with uniform H\"older norm in

 and also in

 in view of the De Giorgi-Nash theorem.
 Hence, the coefficients are continuous and the Calderon-Zygmund inequalities finally yield \re{9.19}.
 If the data are better we can then apply the Schauder estimates.